Nairod010/Etch-a-Sketch/README.md

 - **Draw:**  Hover your mouse across the grid to start drawing.
 - **Change To Random Colors:** Pressing the Change Color makes the drawing more fun with random colors instead of the default black.
-- **Reset Canvas:** Click the 'Reset' button to clear the canvas and start a new drawing.
 - **Adjust Size:**  Adjust the grid size by pressing the RESET button on top of the grid, an alert will pop-up where an amount of square will be required

 ## Features